Family Day is a statutory holiday in mid-February. It’s a busy time to visit Whistler as the resort offers special deals and events in normal years.

 Other Special Deals

 Retailers and other businesses in Whistler offer special deals and offers during the Family Day holiday.
-However, due to the impacts of the coronavirus pandemic, many activities were unable to take place in 2021.
-Discounts for 2021, however, included the following:
+However, due to the impacts of the coronavirus pandemic, some activities were unable to take place in 2022.
+Discounts for 2022 included the following:

 - Children 12 and under ride free with a paying adult on select snowmobile tours